 28 Ways to Enjoy the Beach Near Beaumont (Besides the Obvious)

-From lapping waves to succulent seafood, you may not immediately think of Texas as a coastal destination, but it actually has some of the most shoreline in the country.
-And thanks to its unique location where the Gulf meets the marsh, Beaumont is primed with beaches for days.
+From lapping waves to succulent seafood, you may not immediately think of Texas as a coastal destination, but it actually has some pretty amazing beaches to enjoy the sun with family and friends.
+And thanks to its unique location where the Gulf meets the marsh, Southeast Texas is primed with beaches for days.

 Rent a Canoe / Kayak

 Sea Rim State Park has single or tandem kayak and canoes to rent by the hour.
-Follow their paddle trail to explore while getting a killer arm workout because ocean kayaking is much more challenging than flatwater.
+Follow their paddle trail to explore.

 Collect Shark Teeth